5 min read

 With the same 10% annual return, the value of the returns grow more each year because not only are you earning interest on the initial investment, but you’re also earning interest on the returns gained.
 It’s kind of like a snowball rolling down a hill picking up more snow on its journey.

-If you’re wanting to reap the rewards of compounding growth, it’s a long-term game.
-As we said earlier, you shouldn’t be investing money that you may need in the immediate or near future.
-This is because yes, there may be some bad years when you see a negative return.
-However, compounding growth can still work even with some bad years if you’re in it for the long run.
+If you’re wanting to reap the rewards of compound interest, you’ve got to be in it for the long-term.
+This is because while there may be a few bad years when you see a negative return - yep, recessions come and go - compounding growth can still work when you’re in it for the long run.

 Year Start value Growth End value Annual gain/loss Total gain/loss